Nikolaos-Gkionis/suppliers-design-history/docs/histories/disclosure.md

 ### Full disclosure

 We decided to bring all the questions together and fully disclose all the possible outcomes to the user upfront.
-This is how the Version 2 of the prototype now looks, the expectation is that the users will find this approach easier to understand and feel more confident in their selection, thus improving usability, task completion ratio and increase coherence.
+This is how the Version 2 of the prototype now looks, the expectation is that the users will find this approach easier to understand and feel more confident in their selection, thus improving usability, task completion ratio and increasing coherence.

 **After the Enhancement**